vesper8/laravel-kint/README.md

 ### How Do I Override Laravel's dd() method?

-You will have to edit the `public/index.php` file in your app.
+There is no clean way.
+You will have to edit `public/index.php` file in your app.
 Place the following code directly after `require __DIR__.'/../bootstrap/autoload.php';`

 ```php